 - Time to block IP (seconds): once the consecutive IP failure limit is reached, the IP may be blocked temporarily by setting a value in seconds, or permanently by setting a value of zero (0).

 This panel contains settings that go beyond daily usage.
-Currently there are three sub-section tabs available: Network, License and System Properties
+Currently there are six sub-section tabs available: Network Information, Memory, UDP, Miscellaneous, License and System Properties

 the server will try to bind to port 21 at 127.0.0.1.

 Note: In some situations the server will try and bind to an IP address that has not yet been initialized by the server.
 If you are experiencing this problem, you can add a bind timeout to allow more time to establish a bind.
 To add this value, you must add the following new line to system properties:

 Replace "TIME" with the number of millisecond you wish to wait to establish a bind.
 The default is 30000.

 - Server Port:The port on which the server is listening for incoming connections.
 Clients connecting into this port should be aware that the data (including user/password) are non-encrypted, and can be intercepted on the network.
 This is maintained mostly for backwards compatibility with standard FTP.
 Default 21.

 - Secure Server Port: FTPS port, where connection data is encrypted using SSL.
 Default port 990.
 By default, a self-signed SSL certificate will be created at run-time by the application.